Rebecca Hawkins: Crime and punishment

 Rebecca paid Henry Garster $150 to kill Williamson on October 27, 1838.
-She removed a chink from their log cabin, leaving a hole large enough for Garster’s squirrel gun.
-Garster, a neighbor and employee of Williamson’s shot him through the heart as he dozed in his chair next to the fireplace.
+She removed a chink from their log cabin, leaving a hole large enough for Garster's squirrel gun.
+Garster, a neighbor and employee of Williamson's shot him through the heart as he dozed in his chair next to the fireplace.
 Garster then left tracks in the fresh layer of snow back to his home.
-Rebecca had previously attempted to kill Williamson herself in early September with rat poison.
+Rebecca had previously attempted to kill Williamson in early September with rat poison.
 Four days later, the Sheriff arrested Garster.
-Rebecca was arrested at Williamson’s burial on October 31, 1838.
-The Hawkins’ slaves, Ned and Mary, a married couple, were also arrested that day.
+Rebecca was arrested at Williamson's burial on October 31, 1838.
+The Hawkins' slaves, Ned and Mary, a married couple, were also arrested that day.
 Rebecca was held in custody for 35 days until she was indicted on December 4, 1838, along with Henry, for murder, and Mary, for poisoning.
 Rebecca was released on bail.
 The charges against Ned were dropped, and he was released.
 On December 5, 1838, Mary pleaded guilty and was sentenced to receive thirty lashes, a penalty determined based on her status as a slave.
 On May 10, 1839, Garster was the first man hanged in Jackson County at the Temple Lot, While awaiting trial, Garster and his cellmate Alpha P. Buckley escaped jail.
 Only Garster was recaptured.
-Garster’s attorneys did not request a change of venue despite the escape attempt, and Garster was found guilty of murder in the first degree.
-After his hanging, Garster’s property was sold to cover his court costs but did not leave enough to pay his attorney’s fees.
+Garster's attorneys did not request a change of venue despite the escape attempt, and Garster was found guilty of murder in the first degree.
+After his hanging, Garster's property was sold to cover his court costs but did not leave enough to pay his attorney's fees.